-If you take a look at western company like Exxon or Chevron, they are making a lot of money, but they have to spend that money to keep the production at the same level.
+If you take a look at western companies like Exxon or Chevron, they are making a lot of money, but they have to spend that money to keep the production at the same level.
 If you take an oil company in Russia, like Lukoil, it is making a lot of money.
 They are spending some of it to grow production while producing a double-digit free cash flow yield that they pay out to you in dividends.

 That’s one example of the type of things that you can get it Russia, that have amazing risk/reward.

-Another place is country of Georgia.
+Another place is the country of Georgia.
 We have been investing there since 2003.
-We saw a transformation in Georgia over the time from a place that was known to be the most corrupt country in former Soviet Union, to number sixth on the global list of ease of doing business.
+We saw a transformation in Georgia over time from a place that was known to be the most corrupt country in the former Soviet Union, to number sixth on the global list of ease of doing business.
 It just tells you a little bit about how far the country has come.

 There is a number of listed companies all of which chose to list in London.
 The local stock exchange is not very well developed.